 – Maintain water quality: Perform regular water changes and test water parameters.
 Poor water quality can lead to disease and appetite loss.

 By following these best practices, you can optimize your betta’s nutrition and keep them thriving in captivity.
-Proper diet is crucial for good health and longevity.
+A proper diet is crucial for good health and longevity.

 Conclusion: Can Bettas Eat Goldfish Food?